tomjoht/learnapidoc/_docs/introduction_to_rest_apis/workshop.md

 - /learnapidoc/docapis_course_slides.html
 ---

-hello there.

 The workshop agenda, slides, and activities correspond to full-day API workshop.
 The slide groups mirror the same sections in the course.

 * TOC
 {:toc}
 {::options toc_levels="2" /}

-{% comment %}
 {: .tip}
-You can print the activity content as a PDF: [api_workshop_activities.pdf](https://idratherbewritingmedia.com/print/api_workshop_activities.pdf).
+You can print the activity content as a PDF: [api_workshop_activities.pdf](https://idratherbewritingmedia.com/print /api_workshop_activities.pdf).
 This might make it easier to follow along on your laptop during the workshop.
-{% endcomment %}

 ## 8:00 - 9:00am: Registration + breakfast